VivekGupta-prog/100-Days-of-Code/README.md

 Implementation of Perceptron using Logic OR Gate for two and three inputs.
 # Day 4:-
 Implementation of Perceptron using Logic XOR Gate for two and three inputs.
+# Day 5:-
+Implementation of Perceptron using Logic NOR Gate for two and three inputs.